 Eduardo Arenas Catalán

-Eduardo’s area of research is placed in the field of international human rights law and human rights legal theory.
+Arenas Catalán’s area of research is placed in the field of international human rights law and human rights legal theory.
 He is particularly interested in the intersection between human rights law and social justice.
-Looking at this area from the perspective of the international human right to health, he wrote his doctoral thesis at Utrecht University titled: ‘Solidarity and the Right to Health in the Era of Healthcare Commercialization’.
+Looking at this area from the perspective of the human right to health, he wrote his doctoral thesis at Utrecht University.
+This work was titled: ‘Solidarity and the Right to Health in the Era of Healthcare Commercialization’.
 Taking a cross-disciplinary approach to international human rights law, this study analyses the human right to health from a critical perspective.
-His thesis is motivated by the challenge of organizing access to healthcare independently of economic status.
-Analyzing the international justice concepts currently underpinning the right to health under international human rights law.
+The thesis, motivated by the challenge of organizing access to healthcare independently of economic status, develops a sharp critique against the interpretation of the right to health under international human rights law.
 The thesis also discusses the implications of the principle of solidarity over human rights law and the right to health in particular.
 In 2018 this work was chosen in an international competition and awarded the Theo van Boven Maastricht Research Prize of International Law.